Home » Resources for autism » Social Stories for Kids With Autism – The Ultimate Guide

 • Properly accounting for your child’s mood when telling a social story

-When you are planning to tell a social story to your autistic child, you should consider his/her mood, as well as the time and place of your story-telling activity.
+When you are planning to tell a social story to your autistic child, you should consider their mood, as well as the time and place of your story-telling activity.
 Make sure that the child is fresh, relaxed, energetic, and free from anxiety symptoms during the activity.

 • Tell or present a social story about a certain behavior before asking your child to display said behavior